The following is an amalgam of actual discussions I’ve had with real people, both in person and online:

 “Well, I don’t see that in Scripture,” I said, “but let’s forget about Hitler for now.
 Let’s take my sister as an example instead.
-She hasn’t ‘accepted the gift,’ but she hasn’t done anything anywhere near as bad as Hitler did.
+She hasn’t chosen to ‘accept the gift’ — in fact, she’s not convinced the ‘gift’ even exists — but she hasn’t done anything anywhere near as bad as Hitler did.
 In fact, she’s probably a better person than most Christians out there.
-Would it be okay if God saved her without her first ‘accepting the gift’?”
+Would it be okay if God saved her without her first choosing to ‘accept the gift’?”

-“No, because she doesn’t deserve to be saved if she doesn’t accept the gift.”
+“No, because she doesn’t deserve to be saved if she doesn’t choose to accept the gift.”

 “We already agreed that salvation isn’t something anyone can ever deserve,” I reminded him, “even if they do choose to ‘accept the gift,’ didn’t we?”

-“But if God can save people without them accepting the gift, what’s the point in Jesus’ death in the first place?
+“But if God can save people without them choosing to accept the gift, what’s the point in Jesus’ death in the first place?
 It would mean He died for nothing,” He tried to counter, thinking he’d come up with an original argument.

-“Christ’s death for our sins, and subsequent entombment and rousing on the third day, is why we’re saved.
+“Christ’s death for our sins, and subsequent entombment and resurrection on the third day, is why we’re saved.
 If He hadn’t done that, nobody would be saved,” I explained.
-“His death for our sins, entombment, and rousing on the third day is the Gospel Paul preached.
+“His death for our sins, entombment, and resurrection on the third day is the Gospel Paul preached.
 Whether we believe it or not, that’s why we’re all going to eventually experience salvation.”

-“But people still have to accept it,” he decided to continue insisting.
+“But people still have to choose to accept it,” he decided to continue insisting.